faithvoid/script.cortanaserverbrowser/README.md

 ## Installation:
 - **Make sure your XBMC4Xbox settings are set to "Dashboard"!** XBMC4Gamers users don't have to worry about this as there's a DNS1 and DNS2 option, but XBMC4XBox by default only uses DNS1, which is usually set to Insignia, and won't allow you to connect to the rest of the internet.
 This should be fixed with the next X4X release!
 - Copy the "Cortana Server Browser" folder into your "Q:\scripts" folder.
-Note that it **HAS** to be in this path and it has to be named "Cortana Server Browser", as the Python script paths are hardcoded to this folder.
-- Go into your Scripts menu in XBMC and select "Cortana Server Browser"
+- Go into your Scripts menu in XBMC and select "Cortana Server Browser".
+- Select the server of your choice.
 - ???
 - Profit.

 ## Bugs:
+- Notifier has a 1/60 chance per minute of crashing when a game is launched outside of CSB.
+Not sure how to rectify it.
+It's rare, but it CAN happen, so listing it as a bug here.
 - Sometimes game events don't show up the first time.
 This doesn't seem to be XBMC-specific, as this happens when loading the RSS feed in my PC's browser too.
 Just try loading it again and it should work.
 - If a "Session" menu is empty, don't panic!
 It most likely means nobody's playing right now, or that your network isn't reaching the servers properly.
 Double-check the Insignia/XLink Kai websites to verify this.
-- Events don't show up in chronological order.
 - You tell me.

 ## To Do (100%):